OlivierSohn/hamazed/BACKLOG.md

 - Support MIDI input
-- To optimize bandwidth usage, when sending an Instrument, the server could send: data HarmonicsRep =
+- To optimize network bandwidth usage, when sending an Instrument, the server could send: data HarmonicsRep =
     Whole [HarmonicProperties] (Maybe Key)
     -- ^ if Key is Just, the client is responsible for storing [HarmonicProperties] -- and associate it with 'Key'
   | Key
-    -- ^ The server must have sent once the 'Whole' to all clients to send this.
+    -- ^ The server must have sent at least once a corresponding 'Whole' to the client -- before sending this.
-    -- beware of reconnecting clients!
+    -- When the client disconnects, reconnects, the server should assume that the client -- has lost all previous associations, so a 'Whole' should be sent once for every instrument.

-And maybe we should include AHDSR in this logic.
+And maybe we should include AHDSR in this logic, to avoid sending the same envelope data each time a note is played.

-- add a paramater to synchronize attack start or attack end or to use the same attack for all (one envelope, taknig the max of durations)
+- add a parameter to synchronize attack start or attack end or to use the same attack for all (one envelope, taking the max of durations)

 should loudness volume happen based on the first harmonic frequency, globally, or individually on every frequency?